tiarno/reachtim/content/articles/bottle.md

 You can use plain HTML to display and update records if your underlying data has a simple structure.

-This is the view-only template `people.tpl` which displays the data after on a GET request to `http://example02/service/people`:
+This is the view-only template `people.tpl` which displays the data on a GET request to `http://example02/service/people`:

     :::html
     <!doctype html>